 - Graduate Statement of Purpose (SOP): Most graduate programs will require 1-2 pages of personal statement to better understand applicants’ academic potential and writing skills.
 The universities will provide instructions or questions for applicants’ to answer through their SOP and require explanation of academic background and professional goals.
 (Get personal statement editing or SOP editing)

 - Letters of Recommendation: Applicants are required to submit 2 to 3 letters of recommendation from faculty and/or previous employers.
 An important tip is to find an appropriate person (usually a professor or professional manager) with a basic understanding of your achievements and academic records willing to write the letter of recommendation for you.
 (Get recommendation letter editing)

 - Academic CV/Resume: Graduate schools requiring prior experience are likely to ask for a resume or academic CV.
 Applicants may add details such as awards, recognitions, community involvement, projects, etc. You could use these documents in lieu of a GRW if you choose not to take the exam.
 (Get CV editing or resume editing)

-Applying for graduate schools that do not require GRE scores can be a great opportunity for non-traditional applicants to pursue a master’s or other higher-learning degree.
-Whether a GRE is required or not, the most important factors to consider when applying for graduate schools is what degree you want to pursue and which academic institution you want to attend to earn the degree.
+Applying to graduate schools that do not require GRE scores can be a great opportunity for non-traditional applicants to pursue a master’s or another higher-learning degree.
+Whether a GRE is required or not, the most important factors to consider when applying for graduate schools are what degree you want to pursue and which academic institution you want to attend to earn the degree.

 It is important to do some extensive research using the admissions websites of prospective graduate schools and through consultation with the graduate admissions office(via email and/or phone).